What to Harvest Each Month (Veg & Fruit)

 Summer Harvest (June–August)

-Summer is when the UK harvest calendar truly comes into its own.
+Summer is when the harvest calendar truly comes into its own.
 As temperatures rise and daylight hours peak, crops grow rapidly and plants move into full production.
-Consequently, harvest baskets fill quickly across allotments and back gardens alike.
-However, this is also the stage where consistent picking becomes essential — not only to enjoy the abundance, but also to extend cropping for as long as possible.
+It is now time where consistent picking becomes essential — not only to enjoy the abundance, but also to extend cropping for as long as possible.

-In warmer southern regions, harvests often begin slightly earlier.
-Meanwhile, northern gardens may peak a little later.
-If you grow under glass or in a polytunnel, you can bring certain crops forward by several weeks and stretch the overall UK seasonal harvest calendar at both ends.
+In warmer southern regions, harvests often begin slightly earlier whilst in the north, gardens may peak a little later.
+If you grow under glass or in a polytunnel, you can bring certain crops forward by several weeks and stretch out the grow season both ends.

 In most UK gardens and allotments, June harvests include: